Precis Writing is a part of the descriptive paper conducted for various competitive and Government exams under the English Language section.

 Important Features of a Good Precis

-There are various components which make a good precis.
+There are various components that make a good precis.
 For candidates who have just started their preparation for the upcoming Government exams, knowing the features of a good precis is extremely vital.

-Discussed below are few of the features which shall help you write a good precis:
+Discussed below are a few of the features which shall help you write a good precis:

 - Length of the Precis: Do not write a lengthy precis.
 In most cases, the number of words must be almost one-third of the word count of the passage or comprehension.